honehone12/smoldot-sharp/README.md

 4. only tested with ws (not wss).<br>
 5. only tested wth ip4.<br>
 6. only tested wth single stream.<br>
-7. testing nodes are polkadot with rococo-local-testnet.json chainspec file.
+7. testing nodes are polkadot with rococo-local-testnet.json chainspec file.<br>

 <h3>current issues</h3><br>
 1. (almost) no "finalized" events are received while watching extrinsics. <br>